cosmos/cosmos-sdk/docs/core/store.md

 }
 ```

+If tracing is enabled, then cache-wrapping the multistore will wrap all the underlying `KVStore` in [`TraceKv.Store`](#tracekv-store) before caching them.

 ### CommitMultiStore

 The main type of `Multistore` used in the Cosmos SDK is `CommitMultiStore`, which is an extension of the `Multistore` interface: